Do Go On - 125 - The Legend of Bigfoot

 Oh, no.

-That's gotta be officially our favorite.
+That's got to be officially our favorite.

 I mean, don't call it too early.